floss1138/dbDotCad/README.md

 Enterprise wide data such as hostnames, should be in a separate database.
 For now, blocks for site 1 will be in collection 1blocks, for site 002, 2blocks etc. Leading zeros will be removed.
 Hyphens will be removed.
 In the future, cable numbers could be subnetted by area code.

+#### Blocknames
+Blocknames cannot be blank and must contain at least one character.
+It is wise to add a version number to the block name and change this if tags are added, removed or changed, even if only the tag order is changed.
+Refefining blocks without changing the blockname or pasting blocks from one drawing to another can result in colliding blocknames with different tags.
+Handels remain unique to the drawing so attributes will still export and import successfully.
+It is possible to check block/tag integrity by filtering the defined tags as a key:
+`BLOCKNAME,tag1,tag2,tag3`
+`BLOCKNAME,tag1,tag4,tag5`
+Such blocks would impact clean creation of spread sheets.
+Beware.

 #### Attributes and nested blocks
 When blocks are nested, clicking on the block only presents attributes for the *parent* block.
 Similarly using ATTOUT on a nested block only captures attributes from the *parent* and not the *children* within.